LeDDGroup/scroll-utility/README.md

 $ npm install --save scroll-utility
 ```

-or from a cdn at `https://cdn.jsdelivr.net/npm/scroll-utility`
+or from a cdn at https://www.jsdelivr.com/package/npm/scroll-utility

 ```html
 <script src="https://cdn.jsdelivr.net/npm/scroll-utility"></script>
 ```

-in this case `scroll-utility` will be exported as `ScrollUtility` and you can access it with `window.ScrollUtility`
+in this case it will be exported globally `ScrollUtility` so you can access it with `window.ScrollUtility`

 # Usage